Body

 Issue

-- How do I copy my U-M Zoom cloud recordings to my U-M Dropbox to save them past the recording retention period in Zoom?
+How do I automatically save my U-M Zoom cloud recordings to my U-M Dropbox so they are retained past the recording retention period in Zoom?

 Resolution

-- Method 1: To copy all NEW cloud recordings that are created AFTER you set up this integration, use the Zoom for Dropbox integration.
+- The integration copies all NEW cloud recordings that are created AFTER you set it up automatically.

 - This integration creates a new folder named "Zoom" in your Dropbox account.